 Money-Back Guarantee Policy

 Bluehost has a 30-days money-back guarantee policy.
 If payment is made for a plan, a maximum of thirty days is allowed to explore Bluehost services and decide if you are interested in sticking with them.
-If refund requests are made, the request will be made honored under three conditions;
+If refund requests are made, the request will be made honored under three conditions:

-Firstly, any request for cancellation made after thirty days will not be honored.
+- Firstly, any request for cancellation made after thirty days will not be honored.

-The last condition is that a fee of $15.99 is deducted if a free domain name has been received.
+- The last condition is that a fee of $15.99 is deducted if a free domain name has been received.
 Before signing up for Bluehost services, it is important to be aware of these conditions.

-WpEngine has a 60- days money-back guarantee on its scale, growth and startup plans.
-This means the sign up for WpEngine is risk-free (within the first sixty days, of course) and if the services offered are found to be unsatisfactory, full refunds are guaranteed as long as they are made within the period of the first sixty days.
+WP Engine has a 60- days money-back guarantee on its scale, growth and startup plans.
+This means the sign up for WP Engine is risk-free and if the services offered are found to be unsatisfactory, full refunds are guaranteed as long as they are made within the period of the first sixty days.

-It is obvious the winner of this round is WpEngine since it provides for 60 days money-back guarantee against Bluehost’s 30 days money-back guarantee.
+It is obvious the winner of this round is WP Engine since it provides for 60 days money-back guarantee against Bluehost 30 days money-back guarantee.

 Bluehost vs WP Engine: Customer Support and Reliability

-One of the most important aspects of a Web-host is the quality of customer support that they have.
+One of the most important aspects of a company is the quality of customer support that they have.
 Are customer service reps responsive?
 Are they knowledgeable?
 Does it take forever to get a hold of them?
 How effective, overall, is their customer service infrastructure?

-WpEngine, like Bluehost, is known for its exceptional customer support.
-Generally, we’ve discovered that smaller Web-hosting services usually have superior customer support services.
+WP Engine, like Bluehost, is known for its exceptional customer support.
+Generally, we’ve discovered that smaller hosting services usually have superior customer support.
 This makes us appreciate the nature of Bluehost’s customer support even better because it’s such a big company.

-WpEngine has over 200 service experts on hand to handle customer questions.
-Customers have the choice of round the clock live chat support, 24/7 phone support (on select plans) a dedicated billing support section for addressing questions regarding accounts, and a knowledge base that is filled with tutorials and articles on how to handle common problems.
+WP Engine has over 200 service experts on hand to handle customer questions.
+Customers have the choice of round the clock live chat support, 24/7 phone support (on select plans), a dedicated billing support section for addressing questions regarding accounts, and a knowledge base that is filled with tutorials and articles on how to handle common problems.

-WpEngine provides one-on-one support – at least that’s what they claim.
-How can we verify this claim?
-We try them out.
+WP Engine provides one-on-one support – at least that’s what they claim.

 We tried the live chat channel and connected to a live rep in less than three minutes so we didn’t have to wait long.
 That’s a good sign.
 The representatives that we spoke to were friendly and knowledgeable – exactly what you would expect from efficient customer support.

-Without the newly introduced feature of Blue flash, we would probably have taken WpEngine over Bluehost.
+Without the newly introduced feature of Blue flash, we would probably have taken WP Engine over Bluehost.
 But blue flash exists, and we cannot overlook a free service of consultation with WordPress experts.
 It was close, but Bluehost wins this one for us.

 Bluehost Security Features

-It is be noted that Bluehost doesn’t guarantee backups – although your website may be backed up occasionally as a courtesy if you do not have a Codeguard installed plan.
+It is to be noted that Bluehost doesn’t guarantee backups – although your website may be backed up occasionally as a courtesy if you do not have a Codeguard installed plan.
 What this means, basically, is if you’re on a cheaper plan, Bluehost may do you the favor of backing up your website, but they are under absolutely no obligation to do so.
 Bluehost also doesn’t offer any assistance with site restoration if your site gets hacked.

-WpEngine Security Features
+WP Engine Security Features

-WpEngine offers customers a number of high-end security features to equip their website with.
+WP Engine offers customers a number of high-end security features to equip their website with.
 The first is something that Bluehost doesn’t offer, at least not directly, and it is free automatic updates.
-WpEngine carries out daily backups and has a one-click restore option in case anything happens to your website.
-Like Bluehost, WpEngine also offers free SSL certificates from let’s Encrypt on all their plans.
+WP Engine carries out daily backups and has a one-click restore option in case anything happens to your website.
+Like Bluehost, WP Engine also offers free SSL certificates from let’s Encrypt on all their plans.

 Once again, this one goes right down to the wire.
-Either of these two Web-hosts could come out the winner and not a lot of people would have a lot to say against it.
-But we must decide a winner, and WpEngine takes this one for us because they offer the same level of security from the ground up.
+Either of these two hosting companies could come out the winner and not a lot of people would have a lot to say against it.
+But we must decide a winner, and WP Engine takes this one for us because they offer the same level of security from the ground up.
 The higher-tier plans get the same attention to security detail as the lower tier plans and this impressed us a lot.

-Bluehost and WpEngine: Plans & Pricing
+Bluehost and WP Engine: Plans & Pricing

 In the spirit of looking for the better deal let’s take a look at two of Bluehost’s categories of plans – their shared hosting plans and their WordPress Pro plans.

 Let’s look at what the quality that their lowest tier plan, the basic plan, packs.